Karant15/Consumer-Segmentation-Analysis/README.md

 Predictive Modeling: Built Random Forest and Logistic Regression models to classify value-conscious consumers and predict brand loyalty (brand runs).

-Feature Importance: Identified key predictors like affluence index, number of transactions, and brand-specific volume shares influencing purchase decisions.
+Feature Importance: Identified key predictors like the affluence index, the number of transactions, and brand-specific volume shares influencing purchase decisions.

 Outcomes: